openhomeschool/light/README.md

 that we can use to turn our real LED, on our breadboard, on or off.

-**A variable is a name, in code, that holds a value.** Our variable, here, 'led', could have been assigned just to the value of 2, like this:
+**A variable is a name, in code, that holds a value.** Our variable, here, 'led', could have been assigned just to the plain "number" value of 2, like this:

 ```python
 led = 2
 ```

-or to a string representing a color, like this:
+or to a "string" (a string of letters, making a word) representing a color, like this:

 ```python
 led = 'red'